 Based in New Brunswick, New Jersey, Universal Nutrition has been in the supplement business for over forty years.
-Perhaps best known for targeting their products at the bodybuilding community, we’ve tried quite a few of their products sold under their “Animal” line.
+Perhaps best known for targeting their products at the bodybuilding community, we’ve tried quite a few of their products sold under their “Animal” line, like their whey protein.
 We’ve also tried their regular creatine powder but when we heard they also sold chewable creatine, we had to give it a try.
 We were happy to find that it’s a tasty, convenient way to get creatine on the go, plus there are no artificial sweeteners.

 Universal Nutrition Creatine Chews Ingredients